Srr233/rsschool-cv/cv.md

     )}`

 ### Experience
   I have few mounths in world programms.
+I think I will be nice.
 ### Education
   I have secondary special education.
 ### English